Matsuri: The 10 best Japanese summer festivals to visit

 The wet weather is caused by cold winds from the north colliding wind warm southern winds which create several weeks of rain.
 The amount of rainfall varies dramatically from year to year.
 Some years are exceptionally wet whereas other years barely see any rain.

-World expos are global gatherings of nations that take place every 5 years with the aim of finding solutions to current challenges, and in 2025 Osaka, Japan, is the host.
-The huge global event is now underway.
+World expos are global gatherings of nations that take place every 5 years with the aim of finding solutions to current challenges.
+2025’s event in Osaka, Japan, marked one of the most ambitious expositions to date.